Abnormal dense and dilute nuclear systems: Strangelets, strange and hybrid stars

 Since we have mentioned the axion-based model of nuggets, we should also mention a possible axion contribution to cooling of neutron stars.
-The emission of axions by neutron stars was, first, discussed in Ref.~\cite{Iwamoto1984} without the inclusion of $NN$ interactions.
-Then in Ref.~\cite{VS1986} it was shown that axion emission should be strongly affected by in-medium baryon-baryon interactions similarly to the corresponding reaction of the neutrino production.
+The emission of axions by neutron stars was, first, discussed in Ref.~\cite{Iwamoto1984} without the inclusion of $NN$ interactions in the hadron phase.
+Then in Ref.~\cite{Voskresensky:1986af} it was shown that axion emission should be strongly affected by in-medium baryon-baryon interactions in the hadron phase similarly to the corresponding reaction of the neutrino production.
+Recent discussion of the axion contribution to the cooling of the quark matter can be found in \cite{Sedrakian:2018kdm}.